BBaysinger/bb-portfolio/README.md

 ## Infrastructure & Deployment

-This portfolio is deployed using **Infrastructure as Code** with Terraform and a Docker-based runtime on AWS, demonstrating professional DevOps practices.
+This portfolio is deployed using Infrastructure as Code with Terraform and Docker on AWS.

-### 🏗️ Architecture Overview
+### ⚙️ Architecture Overview

 - Cloud Provider: Amazon Web Services (AWS)
 - Infrastructure as Code: Terraform (automated provisioning/teardown)